Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: RESULTS

-Experimental results showed that introducing these handcrafted features actually led to a slight performance degradation.
-The AUROC of the fused model dropped to 0.7415 for the AS task and 0.7514 for the AR task, both lower than the baseline performance of the PiLA pure deep feature model.
-This phenomenon strongly confirms the high completeness of the deep features extracted by PiLA.
-Through multi-modal self-supervised learning, the model has internalized all discriminative morphological information; handcrafted features are merely a redundant subset of the deep feature space, and forced fusion introduced additional noise.
+Experimental results showed that introducing these handcrafted features led to a slight performance decline.
+The AUROC of the fused model decreased to 0.7415 for the AS task and 0.7514 for the AR task, both lower than the baseline performance achieved by the PiLA deep representation alone.
+These findings suggest that the learned deep representations already capture much of the discriminative waveform information relevant to downstream AVD screening tasks, while direct fusion with low-dimensional handcrafted features may introduce redundancy or additional noise.

-The deeper reason lies in the limitations of handcrafted features in dealing with complex confounding factors.
-Research by Hungerford et al. indicates that waveform changes caused by vascular aging overlap significantly with the pathological features of AS~\cite{hungerford2023interpretation}.
-Handcrafted features are inherently linear and low-dimensional, unable to effectively decouple ``AS-induced waveform changes'' from ``background noise caused by vascular aging.''
-In contrast, PiLA's deep features, through non-linear mapping, successfully captured high-order dynamic patterns hidden in the derivative space, thereby significantly outperforming traditional feature engineering in anti-interference capability.